MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/set-up-safe-attachments-policies.md

 There's no built-in or default Safe Attachments policy.
 To get Safe Attachments scanning of email message attachments, you need to create one or more Safe Attachments policies as described in this article.

-You can configure Safe Attachments policies in the Security & Compliance Center or in PowerShell (Exchange Online PowerShell for eligible Microsoft 365 organizations with mailboxes in Exchange Online; standalone EOP PowerShell for organizations without Exchange Online mailboxes, but with Defender for Office 365 add-on subscriptions).
+You can configure Safe Attachments policies in the [Microsoft 365 security center](https://security.microsoft.com/safeattachmentv2) or in PowerShell (Exchange Online PowerShell for eligible Microsoft 365 organizations with mailboxes in Exchange Online; standalone EOP PowerShell for organizations without Exchange Online mailboxes, but with Defender for Office 365 add-on subscriptions).

 The basic elements of a Safe Attachments policy are:

 - **The safe attachment policy**: Specifies the actions for unknown malware detections, whether to send messages with malware attachments to a specified email address, and whether to deliver messages if Safe Attachments scanning can't complete.
 - **The safe attachment rule**: Specifies the priority and recipient filters (who the policy applies to).

-The difference between these two elements isn't obvious when you manage Safe Attachments polices in the Security & Compliance Center:
+The difference between these two elements isn't obvious when you manage Safe Attachments polices in the Microsoft 365 security center:

 - When you create a Safe Attachments policy, you're actually creating a safe attachment rule and the associated safe attachment policy at the same time using the same name for both.
 - When you modify a Safe Attachments policy, settings related to the name, priority, enabled or disabled, and recipient filters modify the safe attachment rule.
 All other settings modify the associated safe attachment policy.